-Greenwich is one of those boroughs in London that is less visited compared to many of the other boroughs in the city, but something you must experience this borough because there are so many things to do and see in Greenwich.
+Greenwich is one of those boroughs in London that is less visited compared to many of the other boroughs in the city, but something you must experience this borough because there are so many things to do in Greenwich.
 Located in the Northeastern part of London, this lovely district which is filled with many cultural and historical treasures including a delightful downtown area that is easy to walk through and enjoy that small town appeal within this large metropolitan city.
 Greenwich was historically its own city until it was incorporated into the larger metropolitan map of London, still it maintains its distinctive charms and maritime history with grace and look towards contemporary focus.

 The small downtown area of Greenwich Borough

 A visit to the Queen’s House